 Suppose, someone manages to steal a facial recognition database, but translating and exploiting the content is impossible.
 You can’t come up to a stranger, take a picture and stay unnoticed, and then make a super-realistic mask out of that photo.
 Moreover, your identity is secured by your biometric data – voice, fingerprint, and eye retina; scammers have zero chance of success.
 The best practice is to use several identity indicators in a biometric authentication system.
 Diversity makes a perfect security system.

-In your opinion, how long will the implementation of facial recognition take at the state level?
+In your opinion, how long will the implementation of facial recognition take at the state level in the UAE?

 This reminds me of a joke, that goes like: “Who is the driver of your digital transformation: CEO, CIO or COVID-19?”
 Some parts of human life have experienced change that could have been extended over decades, but instead it either happened in months or is planned to happen in the next year or two.
 Everything related to remote work, services, and authentication will be implemented really fast.

-We witness some global experience already as other countries are working on legal framework to deploy and regulate facial recognition.
+We witness some global experience already as other countries are working on legal framework to deploy and regulate facial recognition and video analytics.
 This experience can be adopted and customized locally.
 Face-initiated payments, travel by public transport, and overall routine surveillance are an everyday practice in China.
 Integration like this brings great benefits to citizens and the state by improving people’s safety and comfort.

 People usually prescribe a number of gloomy properties to face recognition, including recalling “Big Brother”.
 However, many countries have developed regulations to control facial recognition use, and this experience can be enriched and adopted.
 I’m 100% sure, that the UAE has the brightest future using this wonderful technology.